Sri Lanka Pet Passport & Import Regulations

 Your cat must not have been in contact with any animal showing signs of rabies, Aujeszky's disease, Filariasis or Leptospirosis for a period of 3 months prior to transport.

-Before your dog can enter Sri Lanka, it must found free of heartworm within 7 days of entry.
-It also must be tested for Babesiosis and Leishmaniasis.
+Before your cat or dog can enter Sri Lanka, it must found free of heartworm through blood testing within 30 days of entry unless a government veterinarian can attest the originating country is free of heartworm.
+It also must test negative for Babesiosis and Leishmaniasis.

 Entering the Sri Lanka by Air

 Pets should enter the Sri Lanka via Bandaranaike International Airport in Katunayake.

 Notice should be given to veterinary officials at least 2 days in advance so they will be available to inspect your pet upon landing.
 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the entry airport and will be re-exported if parasite blood tests are not negative.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.

 Veterinary officials may require quarantine inspection or home quarantine of up to 30 days when entering Sri Lanka regardless of the country of origin or whether regulations are adhered to.